AbhishekGMV/Hotel-Management-Database-system/README.md

 ![Rating page](Snapshots/RatingPage.png "Rating page")

-## Refer Description.txt for tech stack used and steps to run the project
+## Refer Description.md for tech stack used and steps to run the project